It's great to have you with us on the one and only excellence in broadcasting network.

 And she was wearing a pro-war t-shirt.

-I threw her out too.
+They threw her out, too.

 She was released.

-Charges are being uh dismissed.
+Charges are being dismissed.

-Nobody has any uh any any ill will over this.
+Nobody has any ill will over this.

-Uh the guy that runs a Capitol Police said it's my fault I didn't I didn't properly brief my officers.
+The guy that runs a Capitol Police said, it's my fault.

 That's not the kind of thing for which we would automatically throw people out.

-As Mr. McFetters writes, Cindy Sheehan apparently does like living in a country that allows frivolous lawsuits because she plans to file one.
+We should have given her the chance to cover it up first, not just ripped her out of there, blah, But anyway, as Mr. McFetters writes, Cindy Sheehan apparently does like living in a country that allows frivolous lawsuits because she plans to file one.

-Like many driven people in pursuit of a cause, sheehan tends to conflate great issues of principle with her own scrapes with reality.
+Like many driven people in pursuit of a cause, Sheehan tends to conflate great issues of principle with her own scrapes with reality.

-But the House sets its own rules, even the president has to abide by them.
+Even the president has to abide by them.

-The president cannot come on the House floor unless he is invited and has an escort.
+The president cannot come on the house floor unless he is invited and has an escort.

 They could be every bit as self-righteous as Sheehan, but they were also inventive, imaginative, and very amusing.